sombriks/my-golang-handbook/README.md

 A dedicated README.md file might exist sometimes.

-## What i am studying and what i am not
+## What I am studying and what I am not

 I am looking at general operations that can be sampled on small snippets.